sethwbarton/sethwbarton/README.md

 Currently working at Ford Motor Company as a Software Engineering team lead.
 My job history looks like BYU student developer -> junior dev at a startup -> mid-level dev at a startup -> senior dev at a consulting firm -> Ford.

 The open source repos you see on my profile mostly act as a history of my learnings and adventures in new tech up to this point.
+The one I built that is actually useful is [Latter-day Texting Tool](https://github.com/sethwbarton/latter-day-texting-tool) which is meant to help Latter-day Saint congregation leaders be able to communiate with their ward members easier.

 [website]: https://sethwbarton.com
 [linkedin]: https://www.linkedin.com/in/seth-barton-828787156/